wix-incubator/wix-developers-example-apps/oauth-boilerplate/ObserverNotes.md

   they might choose either of the following:
   -  Business Info > Site Properties > Get Site Properties (`siteDisplayName` or `businessName`)
   -  App Management > Apps > Get App Instance
-3. (they should provide their own invoice number)
+3. (they should provide their own message text and invoice number ;) )
 4. When listening to either ecom's order approved webhook or cashier's payment event webhook they will receive all of the next basic requirements:
     - purchase date
     - customer name